-- Extend the Display adapters section, righ-click the graphics driver and select Uninstall device.
+- Extend the Display adapters section, right-click the graphics driver, and select Uninstall device.

 - The system will install a new driver after that.

-Some of our readers reported that they managed to install Windows 11 after uninstalling their graphics driver, alternatively you can try updating your drivers with DriverFix that scans your PC for missing or outdated drivers and updates them automatically.
+Some of our readers reported that they managed to install Windows 11 after uninstalling their graphics driver, alternatively you can try updating your drivers with DriverFix which scans your PC for missing or outdated drivers and updates them automatically.

 These are some of the most common installation problems that users have encountered, but hopefully, you should be able to fix them with the above tips.